jacopofazzarivasino-crypto/mmm-budget-planner/README.md

 normalised geometric adstock settles to the spend level itself, so the steady-state contribution of a channel is the Hill response of its weekly spend.
 The optimiser and scenario maximise total contribution subject to total spend not exceeding the budget.

----

-### Legacy Streamlit app

-The original Streamlit version is kept as `app.py` (`pip install -r requirements.txt && streamlit run app.py`).
-The static site above supersedes it and is the recommended way to run and deploy the planner.